“The rocky ledge runs far into the sea,

 Henry Wadsworth Longfellow, The Lighthouse

 When you look at a lighthouse, what do you see?
 Perhaps to you, lighthouses spark memories of a family vacation to the shore or elicit seafaring imagery that could be ripped from the pages of a Herman Melville novel.
 Maybe you just see a big flashlight.
 In the age of electronic navigation and two-way radios, this is understandable.
-While lighthouses are still utilized in many capes and inlets across the world, they have turned into somewhat of a novelty for many - a relic of days past.
+While lighthouses are still utilized in many capes and inlets across the world, they have turned into somewhat of a novelty for many — a relic of days past.
 But, as is often true with historical structures, these lighthouses hold within them more than steel, brick and glass.
-Each flame that flickered through the thick windows broke through the panoptic blanket of night and signalled something different to everyone who saw it.
+Each flame that flickered through the thick windows broke through the panoptic blanket of night and signaled something different to everyone who saw it.
 Safe passage into harbor.
 A new beginning.
 The end of a journey.
 Home.

-It was also during this historic session that Jacob Wray, the collector of customs at Hampton, made a plea to the newly-appointed Secretary of the Treasury, Alexander Hamilton, that the unlit shores of Cape Henry, which had claimed 57 maritime vessels, needed to be promptly addressed.
-With many Congressional leaders feeling a pressing need to answer the public’s demand for safe and navigable waterways, Hamilton contracted the project with John McComb, Jr., the designer of the planned residence of the President.
+It was also during this historic session that Jacob Wray, the collector of customs at Hampton, made a plea to the newly appointed Secretary of the Treasury, Alexander Hamilton, that the unlit shores of Cape Henry, which had claimed 57 maritime vessels, needed to be promptly addressed.
+With many congressional leaders feeling a pressing need to answer the public’s demand for safe and navigable waterways, Hamilton contracted the project with John McComb, Jr., the designer of the planned residence of the president.

-The completion of the Cape Henry Lighthouse marked the first federal work project of the new United States government to be fulfilled and it quickly became an important fixture for our region’s maritime enterprises and military.
-Though a new lighthouse, which is still in use, was built adjacent to it in 1881, the old Cape Henry Lighthouse still stands as a reminder of Virginia Beach’s historic past.
-Today, you can gain access to the lighthouse, which sits on the active Fort Story Military Base, and climb the winding metal staircase all the way to the top, adding to the revered legend’s story, one step at a time.
+The completion of the Cape Henry Lighthouse marked the first fulfilled federal work project of the new United States government, and it quickly became an important fixture for our region’s maritime enterprises and military.
+Though a new lighthouse, which is still in use, was built adjacent to it in 1881, the old Cape Henry Lighthouse still stands as a reminder of the city’s historic past.